AImeetsAG/Temporal-Graphs-for-recommenders/models/README.md

 Below is the results from our models

 1. inference_baseline.ipynb\
         Took latest, mean, median prediction.
 Not the most efficient I think.
 Worked with dataframe.
 Need to create a dictionary of {timestamp:{usr:{genre:weight}}} (Check baseline.ipynb).
 Pandas is faster because of groupby and merge operations.
-Actually seems like pandas is faster than dictionary lookup.
 2. rollingaverage.ipynb\
         Took moving average with window =7,14,21
         Don't have hardware to do a proper gridlike hyperparameter tuning.
 For now window =14 performs best.